Keeper-Security/discovery-and-rotation-saas-dev/integrations/splunk_users/README.md

     <img src="images/pam_user.png" width="350" alt="pam_user">

-### 2. SSL Certificate (Optional)
+### 2. SSL Certificate Configuration
+**Security Note:** HTTPS is strongly recommended for production environments.

-If your Splunk instance uses a custom SSL certificate or self-signed certificate:
+If your Splunk instance uses a custom SSL certificate:
-- Obtain the CA certificate file (.crt or .pem format)
+- Obtain the CA certificate in PEM format
+- **Important:** When providing a custom certificate, SSL verification will be automatically enforced for security
 - You can either:
-  - Set "Verify SSL" to "False" to disable SSL verification.
-  - Provide the custom certificate content in the "SSL Certificate Content" field
+  - **Recommended:** Provide the custom certificate content in the "SSL Certificate Content" field
+  - **Not Recommended:** Set "Verify SSL" to "False" only for testing environments (HTTP connections will generate security warnings)

 ### 3. Plugin Configuration
 - Configure the plugin with the following required parameters: